interlark/SimplePHPAPI/readme.md

 ### Installation

-Make sure you have installled apache and mysql (or other db), so you can start these cervices right now if they were stopped.
+Make sure you have installled apache and mysql (or other dbms), so you can start these cervices right now if they were stopped.
 Go, for example, to your home directory and copy the project.

 ```sh
 $ mkdir ~/www/xsolla.local